ravir4/DevOpsInsights/risk_cd.md

 {:codeblock: .codeblock}
 {:pre: .pre}

-# Integrating with Deployment Risk analytics with Continuous Delivery
+# Integrating Deployment Risk analytics with Continuous Delivery

 You can instrument pipelines for {{site.data.keyword.contdelivery_full}} to use {{site.data.keyword.DRA_short}}' Deployment Risk analysis capabilities.
 For more information about Continuous Delivery pipelines, see [the official documentation](../ContinuousDelivery/pipeline_working.html).